 The Ace of Illusions began learning magic in Seattle at age 12 after visiting a nearby magic shop.
 To learn more about the Ace of Illusions, please visit the About Nate page of this website.

-As you can imagine, becoming a master magician is difficult and requires years of practice and dedication.
+As you can imagine, becoming a master in the art of sleight-of-hand is difficult and requires years of practice and dedication.
 Nate’s sleight-of-hand skills are now second nature, but for years he practiced 4-8 hours a day to improve his talent.
-However, the technical aspect is merely a portion of what makes a magician a great entertainer.
+However, the technical aspect is merely a portion of what makes an illusionist a great entertainer.
 Nate’s ability to interact with the audience and connect with spectators is what truly sets him apart.